-- 8. In accordance with the CRTA and the CRT's rules, further to the decision set out above, I order the respondent(s) to immediately pay the applicant(s) the monetary orders set out in the preceding pages.
-The applicant(s) is entitled to post-judgment interest. - 9.
+- 11. In accordance with the CRTA and the CRT'S rules, further to the decision set out above, I order the respondent to pay the applicant \$600.
+The applicant is entitled to interest, as set out in the preceding pages. - 12.
 As set out in 58.1(3) of the CRTA, a party may only enforce this order if the time for making a notice of objection has passed and a Notice of Objection has not been filed.
-The time for filing a notice of objection is 28 days after the party receives notice of the CRT's final decision.
-The party in default has no right to make a Notice of Objection, as set out in section 56.1(2.1) of the CRTA. - 10.
-Orders for financial compensation or the return of personal property can be enforced through the Provincial Court of British Columbia, so long as the principal value is within its jurisdiction under the Small Claims Act (currently \$35,000).
+The party in default has no right to make a Notice of Objection, as set out in section 56.1(2.1) of the CRTA.

+13. Orders for financial compensation or the return of personal property can be enforced through the Provincial Court of British Columbia, so long as the principal value is within its jurisdiction under the Small Claims Act (currently \$35,000).
 The applicant(s) can enforce this final decision by filing a validated copy of this order in the Provincial Court of British Columbia.
-Once filed, a CRT order has the same force and effect as an order of the Provincial Court of British Columbia. - 11.
-The Province of British Columbia has enacted a provision under the COVID-19 Related Measures Act which says that statutory decision makers, like the CRT, may waive, extend or suspend mandatory time periods.
-This provision is expected to be in effect until 90 days after the state of emergency declared on March 18, 2020 ends, but the Province may shorten or extend the 90-day timeline at any time.
-A party should contact the CRT as soon as possible if they want to ask the CRT to consider waiving, suspending or extending the mandatory time to file a Notice of Objection to a small claims dispute.
+Once filed, a CRT order has the same force and effect as an order of the Provincial Court of British Columbia.

-Tribunal Member: Sarah Orr
+Tribunal Member: Leah Volkers